sjsu-library/unionist/_template/unionist--text-0099.md

 issue: '6'
-transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be<br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st<br>inst., at half past six, P.M.&nbsp; An address is (is-sic error) expected from<br>Rev. S.J.
+transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be<br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st<br>inst., at half past six, P.M.&nbsp; An address is expected from<br>Rev.
+  S.J.
 MAY.
 Ladies and gentlemen who feel an interest in the cause, are<br>respectfully invited to attend.<br>
 scholarlyNotes:
 commentary:
 relatedPeople: Samuel J. May
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0170
 relatedText:
 relatedTextIssue:
 filename: